Socorro Island: History

 No evidence of human habitation on Socorro exists before its discovery by Spanish explorer Hernando de Grijalva and his crew on 19 December 1533, who named it Santo Tomás ("St Thomas Island"; Isle St Thomas).
-In 1542, Ruy López de Villalobos, while exploring new routes across the Pacific, rediscovered Inocentes and renamed it Isla Anublada ("Cloudy Island") due to the clouds frequently forming on the northern slopes of Mount Evermann, and again in 1608, Martín Yañez de Armida, in charge of another expedition, visited Santo Tomás and changed its name to Isla Socorro after Our Lady of Perpetual Help (Virgen del Perpetuo Socorro).
+In 1542, Ruy López de Villalobos, whilst exploring new routes across the Pacific, rediscovered Inocentes and renamed it Isla Anublada ("Cloudy Island") due to the clouds frequently forming on the northern slopes of Mount Evermann, and again in 1608, Martín Yañez de Armida, in charge of another expedition, visited Santo Tomás and changed its name to Isla Socorro after Our Lady of Perpetual Help (Virgen del Perpetuo Socorro).

 At the beginning of the twentieth century, Barton Warren Evermann, director of the California Academy of Sciences in San Francisco promoted the scientific exploration of the island.
 The most comprehensive biological collections were obtained at this time.
-The volcano on Socorro was renamed in his honor.
+The volcano on Socorro was renamed in his honour.

-Archie Smith, an American laborer from San Diego, was marooned on the island for one month in 1929 before being rescued by a passing fishing boat.
+Archie Smith, an American labourer from San Diego, was marooned on the island for one month in 1929 before being rescued by a passing fishing boat.
 This was because the expedition that brought him to the island to shear wild sheep returned to port for supplies, but went bankrupt and could not return.

 In September 1997, Hurricane Linda passed near the island near peak intensity causing minor damage to meteorological instruments on the island.